Financial Forensics & Fraud

-What Financial Forensics and Fraud Investigation Majors Need to Know
+What Financial Forensics & Fraud Majors Need to Know

-In an O*NET survey, financial forensics and fraud investigation majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to financial forensics and fraud investigation were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Financial Forensics and Fraud Investigation Majors